ibm-cloud-docs/appid/faq.md

 {:# faq-keycloak}
 {: faq}

 Both {{site.data.keyword.appid_short_notm}} and Keycloak can be used to add authentication to applications and secure services.
-The main difference between the two offerings is the way in which they're packaged.
+The main difference between the two offerings is how they're packaged.
 {: shortdesc}

-Keycloak is packaged as software which means that you, as the developer, are responsible for maintaining functionality of the product after you download it.
+Keycloak is packaged as software, which means that you, as the developer, are responsible for maintaining functionality of the product after you download it.
 You're responsible for hosting, high-availability, compliance, backups, DDoS protection, load balancing, web firewalls, databases, and more.

 {{site.data.keyword.appid_short_notm}} is a fully managed offering that is provided "as-a-service".
 This means that IBM takes care of the operation of the service, handles compliancy, availability in multiple zones, SLA, and more. {{site.data.keyword.appid_short_notm}} also has an out-of-the-box integrated experience with the {{site.data.keyword.cloud_notm}} Platform that includes native runtimes and services such as the {{site.data.keyword.containershort_notm}}, {{site.data.keyword.openwhisk_short}}, and {{site.data.keyword.cloudaccesstrailshort}}.